 I like to remove the painter’s tape by laying it back on itself.

-As I hung it on the fence to take a couple of quick pictures, I wondered if it it needs something on the top of each bed post.
-I also noticed that one of the hooks is definitely crooked.
+As I hung the stocking holder on the fence to take a couple of quick pictures, I wondered if it it needs something on the top of each bed post.

 If you love it, please PIN IT!